luogen1996/SimREC/docs/source/index.rst

-.. libai documentation master file, created by sphinx-quickstart on Mon Nov 29 10:26:07 2021.
+..
+SimREC documentation master file, created by sphinx-quickstart on Mon Nov 29 10:26:07 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to libai's documentation!
+Welcome to SimREC's documentation!
 ======================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    basics/index